-The cervical and lumbar regions of the spine are particularly prone to this type deterioration because these spinal areas are the most flexible and are subjected to the most stress over a lifetime.
+The cervical and lumbar regions of the spine are particularly susceptible to this type of deterioration because these spinal areas are the most flexible and are subjected to the most stress over a lifetime.
 Facet syndrome symptoms can include:

-- Intermittent pain
+- Aches and sporadic pain

 - Facet joint inflammation

 - Difficulty bending, twisting or bearing heavy loads

 - Stiffness, particularly first thing in the morning